NithinKS007/PDF-extractor-client/README.md

 - `POST /api/auth/signIn` - Authenticate an existing user
 - `POST /api/auth/signOut` - Sign out the current user

+### 📚 Troubleshooting: PDF Worker Issue during Deployment
+When deploying the app, you might encounter an issue where the PDF worker file (pdf.worker.mjs) fails to load, resulting in errors like:

+Failed to load module script: The server responded with a non-JavaScript MIME type of "text/html".
+Strict MIME type checking is enforced for module scripts per HTML spec.
+This issue occurs because the pdf.worker.mjs file is not served correctly from the build or public directory during deployment.
+To resolve this issue in production environments (like Vercel or other hosting services), follow these steps:

+Steps to fix PDF worker issue:
+Ensure pdf.worker.mjs is added to the public directory:

+In your project, pdf.worker.mjs is located in node_modules/pdfjs-dist/build/.
+You need to manually copy this file to the public directory so it can be correctly served by the server.

+Add the following commands to your deployment pipeline or execute them locally:

+mkdir -p public/node_modules/pdfjs-dist/build
+cp node_modules/pdfjs-dist/build/pdf.worker.mjs public/node_modules/pdfjs-dist/build/pdf.worker.mjs
+This will ensure that the worker file is served correctly.

+Deploy to Vercel or another hosting platform:
+After adding the worker to the public directory, commit the changes, push them to your remote repository, and redeploy your app.
+The PDF worker should now be available and load correctly.

+Additional Notes:
+Ensure the public folder is not ignored by Git.
+If it is ignored, you might need to update the .gitignore to allow the public directory to be tracked.
+This can be done by adding an exception like so:

+# Ignore everything in the public folder (if exists)
+/public/

+# But track everything inside the public folder
+!/public/
+In case you're encountering issues with the public folder not being committed, you can manually add it to Git using:

+git add -f public/
+git commit -m "Fix PDF worker issue during deployment" git push origin main

 ## 🤝 Contributing

 1. Fork the repository